 We have been planning for the future at FSD and we are very keen to offer our successful methods of teaching to as many children with dyslexia, in and around Kent, as possible.

-So, we are very excited to confirm that we will be increasing our sessions in their current format for our primary aged children from September 2019, but we will also be opening up our teaching to secondary school children, from Years 9 to 11, also from September 2019.
+So, we are very excited to confirm that this academic year, we have increased the number of sessions for our primary aged children and we have also opened up our teaching to secondary school children, from Years 9 to 11.

 Depending upon the individual secondary pupil's needs, sessions may include Touch Typing, Mind Mapping Skills & Technology, Handwriting, Inference, Comprehension, Planning & Exam Skills.